Huajian Gao: Research

 Gao has a background in applied mechanics and engineering science.
 His research interests span over Solid Mechanics, Nanomechanics and Biomechanics.
 He works on mechanics of thin films and hierarchically structured materials, mechanics of biological and bio-inspired materials, mechanics of nanostructured and nanotwinned materials, mechanics of cell adhesion, mechanics of cell-nanomaterials interactions, mechanics of energy storage systems, and mechanics of metallic glasses.

 Awards

-Gao received academic honors including a John Simon Guggenheim Fellowship in 1995 and the Humboldt Prize from Germany and Rodney Hill Prize in Solid Mechanics from the International Union of Theoretical and Applied Mechanics (IUTAM) in 2012.
+Gao received academic honors including a John Simon Guggenheim Fellowship in 1995 and the Humboldt Prize from Germany and the Robert Henry Thurston Lecture Award from the American Society of Mechanical Engineers in 2009.
+He received the Rodney Hill Prize in Solid Mechanics from the International Union of Theoretical and Applied Mechanics (IUTAM) in 2012.
 He was elected to the National Academy of Engineering in 2012, to the Chinese Academy of Sciences (as a foreign academician) in 2015, the German Academy of Sciences Leopoldina in 2017, the National Academy of Sciences in 2018 and American Academy of Arts and Sciences in 2019.

 In 2021 he received the Timoshenko Medal for "pioneering contributions to nanomechanics of engineering and biological systems."

 In 2023, he was elected a Fellow of The Royal Society.